-Touch Pad control buttonsThe two buttons below the Touch Pad are used like the buttons on a standard mouse.
-Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other using.
+The two buttons below the Touch Pad are used like the buttons on a standard mouse.
+Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.